minecraftforum/rules-archive/rules/global/rules.markdown

     As a family friendly forum we censor all profanity, however the censor is not an excuse to still swear; all posts that contain any instance of profanity will be removed.
-This includes abbreviated curse words and profanity within acronyms.
+This includes abbreviated curse words, profanity within acronyms, and profanity within pictures.
 Self-censoring is also not allowed.

 * __Bump Threads__